- Have you ever opened up a toy to see what is inside and how it works?

 - What elements of STEM do you think you used in this adventure?
 Science?
 Technology?
 Engineering?
 Math?

-- Old or used toys (one for each Beaver).
+- Old or used toys (one for each person).
 You can also do the activity with items like a toaster, hair dryer, clocks with large gears, or a rotary telephone.
 The toy may not work again after this activity.

 - Papers and crayons